 Terminal 1 is located on the eastern side of the main runway and is positioned between this runway and a future wide-spaced parallel runway.

 Terminal 2 is also located on the eastern side of the main runway.
-The airlines operating from Terminal 2 include Alliance Airlines, Virgin Australia (formerly Skywest) with flight numbers starting with XR and Tiger Airways.
+The airlines operating from Terminal 2 include Alliance Airlines, Tigerair and Virgin Australia domestic services.

 Qantas operates Terminal 4, where Qantas, QantasLink and Jetstar domestic services arrive and depart.